jxnblk/rgx/README.md

 # Rgx

-React grid system based on minimum cell widths
+React grid system – constraint-based responsive grid with no CSS and no media queries.

 ## About